mikenakis/Bathyscaphe/README.md

 Also note that it is illegal to use either of these annotations on non-private fields, because a class cannot give any promises about fields that may be mutated by other classes.

 Also note that with these annotations we are only promising shallow immutability; Bathyscaphe will still perform all the checks necessary in order to guarantee deep immutability.
-So, for example, if the field was of type `Foo` instead of `int`, or if the array field was an array of `Foo` instead of an array of `int`, then Bathyscaphe would recursively assess the immutability of `Foo` as part of assessing the immutability of the field.
+So, for example, if the field was of type `Foo` instead of `int`, or if the array field was an array of `Foo` instead of an array of `byte`, then Bathyscaphe would recursively assess the immutability of `Foo` as part of assessing the immutability of the field.

 ### Self-assessment